maglab-uconn/EARSHOT/README.md

 ## Pattern generation

-You can skip this part when you are using pre-generated input file at [Before starting](#Before-starting)
+You can skip this part when you are using a pre-generated input file at [Before starting](#Before-starting)

 ### Command